 Basic health insurance (KVG)

-The insured may choose any insurer licensed to practise in the field of social insurance.
+The insured person may choose any insurer licensed to practise in the field of social insurance.
 The list of insurers is available on Priminfo, the official premiums calculator.
 Insurers cannot refuse an application and no health questionnaire is required for basic insurance.

 It guarantees at least one in-patient stay in a shared room in the hospital of your place of residence.